Introduction

 - UI sections

-When you update the main component, all instances update automatically.
+The key advantage is that when you update the main component, all instances update automatically.
+This can save hours of manual work over time.

 Use Auto Layout for Dynamic Design